 - Specific course requirements in a degree or certificate program must be completed. - To meet residency requirements, one-fourth (25%) of the total credit hour requirements for any degree or certificate must be earned at Tulsa Community College.
-Prior learning assessment (advanced standing) credit, college transfer from other institutions, and zero-level course work may not be used toward the TCC resident credit-hour requirements. - A 2.0 overall grade point average is required to meet graduation requirements (see specific degree requirements for AA/AS degree and AAS degree).
+Prior learning assessment (advanced standing) credit, college transfer from other institutions, and zerolevel course work may not be used toward the TCC resident credit-hour requirements.
+Exceptions to residency requirements can be found at https://reachhigherok.org/ - A 2.0 overall grade point average is required to meet graduation requirements (see specific degree requirements for AA/AS degree and AAS degree).
 Developmental courses are not included in any GPA calculation.
 Physical education "activity" and any reprieved or repeated courses may not be utilized toward the credit hour requirement of any program.